-If the deceased is not survived by any family then the Public Trustee may take control of the estate, or it is also possible for a grant to be made to a creditor of the estate.
+If the deceased is not survived by any family members, then the Public Trustee may take control of the estate.
+It is also possible for a grant to be made to a creditor of the no Will estate.

 The rules in relation to who inherits an intestate estate are, not surprisingly, very similar to the order of priority for obtaining Letters of Administration.

-If a person passes away leaving a spouse (or domestic partner) but no children, then the spouse is entitled to the whole of the estate.
+If a person died without a Will, leaving a spouse (or domestic partner), but no children, then the spouse is entitled to the whole of the estate.

-If they leave children but no spouse, then the children inherit the estate equally.
-However, in all of the above cases, if the deceased had a child who pre-deceased them leaving grandchildren, then those grandchildren will inherit their parent’s share of the estate.
+If a person dies without a valid Will and they leave children but no spouse, then the children inherit the estate equally.
+However, in all of the above cases, if the deceased had a child who predeceased them leaving grandchildren, then those grandchildren will inherit their parent’s share of the estate.

 If they leave no spouse or children, then their parents are entitled to inherit the estate in equal shares.